Microsoft Hybrid Agent

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Hybrid Service:

-After successful deployment of the Hybrid agent and hybrid configuration, the following are two simple tests to validate free/busy and mailbox migration flow via the Agent.
+After a successful deployment of the Hybrid Agent and hybrid configuration, you can use the following steps to validate free/busy and mailbox migration flow via the Agent.

-Open an Exchange Online PowerShell connection to your Office 365 tenant and run the following test cmdlet:
+Open an Exchange Online PowerShell connection to your Office 365 tenant.

 Performing a test mailbox move from your on-premises Exchange organization to your Office 365 tenant is also an option.

 To perform the same validation for free/busy information, log into an Office 365 mailbox in your tenant, create a test meeting invite, and send it to an on-premises mailbox.